 - Bring the sauce to a boil, then remove the cover and reduce the heat to medium.

 - Cook, stirring regularly, until cranberries have burst and sauce has thickened (about 5-10 minutes).

-- Remove from heat and allow to cool to room temperature before serving or storing.
+- Allow to cool to room temperature before serving or storing.

 - Optional: remove orange peel before serving (I like to leave it in).

-- You can replace the maple syrup with an equal amount of honey or coconut sugar.
-If you choose to use coconut sugar, you will also need to add an additional 2-4 tablespoons of water or orange juice (depending on how thin you like your sauce).
+- You can replace the maple syrup with an equal amount of honey, maple sugar, or coconut sugar.
+If you choose to use maple or coconut sugar, you will also need to add an additional 2-4 tablespoons of water or orange juice (depending on how thin you like your sauce).